SimplifyMyCloud/GCP-InfrastructureState/FoundationLayer/GCP_Projects_Test/README.md

 GCP Project named `iq9-test` hosted in the GCP Folder named `test`.

-This is the testelopment environment for iq9.
+This is the test development environment for iq9.

 Terraform will be run in this directory, creating a Terraform state containing: